justint/stringless/README.md

 Stringless is a real-time, markerless, single-camera facial motion capture system.
 By using [dlib](http://dlib.net/) facial landmark detection, Stringless captures facial motion data and sends it to an Autodesk Maya plug-in, where a user can map the motion capture data to a rigged face model.

 Currently Stringless is still a work in progress.
-I am unable to accept pull requests at this time but issues for bugs + feature requests are welcome.
+I accept pull requests, and issues for bugs + feature requests are welcome.

 While this project's initial prototype is still in development, all commits are to the master branch.
 Once I finish the initial prototype, I will switch into a more standard develop/patch/master branch style of version control.